Washington · 2026

 What's the cheapest roof material in Washington?+

 Three-tab asphalt shingles remain the cheapest at roughly $3.50–$5.50 per square foot installed.
 Washington homeowners increasingly upgrade to architectural shingles ($5.00–$8.00/sqft) for the longer lifespan and curb appeal — at modest extra cost.
+Most popular materials locally: moss-resistant architectural shingles with zinc strips, metal panels, EPDM.

 Does Washington require a roofing license?+